With a focus on developing artistry, musicianship, and excellence, Concert Orchestra explores challenging repertoire in a community-focused setting.

 - Honor the attendance policy and abide by the student code of conduct; see Musician’s Handbook for details.

 Every student must audition annually for membership in GTCYS.
-Auditions include a short solo, memorized scales, and sight reading.
-Beginning in the 2019-20 season, string students interested in being considered for Concert Orchestra must also prepare specified orchestral excerpts.
+Auditions include a short solo and memorized scales.
+Beginning in the 2020-21 season, all students interested in being considered for Concert Orchestra must also prepare specified orchestral excerpts.
 Previous participation does not guarantee placement.

 Extra Opportunities for Concert Orchestra Students

 GTCYS Ambassadors: Students gain valuable communication and advocacy skills by sharing a 5-minute presentation about their GTCYS experience with their school band or orchestra.
 Training provided!
 Click here for more information about the GTCYS Ambassadors program and to apply.

 Leadership Opportunities: Develop leadership skills and build service hours for your college resume as an audition volunteer, student speaker, donor liaison, and other volunteer positions.
 Learn more and apply for volunteer leadership opportunities here.